dk107dk/cdocs/README.md

 **Cdocs** is intended to help manage files for use in contextual help systems.
 The library knows how to find docs given a path.
 The expected use is to create an endpoint to retrieve docs from at runtime, or to pull docs into an app build.

 Cdocs stores documentation as text files in a directory tree.
 Files are Jinja templates containing whatever doc format you prefer.
-Cdocs applies tokens to the templates, if found.
-Files can be concatenated or composed.
+Cdocs applies tokens to the templates, if ```tokens.json``` containing dict are found.
+Files can be concatenated and/or composed.

 Cdocs can also be used to find text strings referred to as labels.
-Labels are stored as (non-template) JSON files in the same directory tree.
+Labels are stored as (non-template) json files containing dict in the same directory tree.
 The expected use is to find a JSON structure of labels for UI elements that would be seen in the same screen contextual help is available for.

 Docs are stored in two directory trees: public and internal.
 The public tree is for your docs writers to store their content.
 Internal is for defaults and is expected to not be widely accessible.
 Requests for labels and tokens are aggregated from every directory below root, starting from the requested path.
 The values found lowest in the directory tree win.
 Public values win over internal values.